Bowel Cancer Screening Programme

 Symptomatic FIT service

-The Hub also provides Faecal Immunochemical testing of symptomatic patients referred from GPs and via in-house Consultants, for which the service is UKAS accredited to ISO 15189:2012.
+The Hub also provides Faecal Immunochemical testing of symptomatic patients referred from GPs and via in-house Consultants, covered under the scope of our UKAS accreditation.